theGusPassos/blog/public/posts/1_2d_animation_in_unity_with_different_sprite_sizes/post.md

 ## Future problems <a name = "future"></a>

-Those are some of the problems you need to be aware when using this approach
+Those are some problems you need to be aware when using this approach

 ### 2D box collider inconsistency

-If you've choose a pivot for one of your characters animation you might have to use the same for other movements for this specific character too.
-If you use different relative positions for each animation problems with box colider placement may occur.
+If you've chosen a pivot for one of your characters animation you might have to use the same for other movements for this specific character too.
+If you use different relative positions for each animation problems with box collider placement may occur.

 ![image of erika's box collider with two different sprites that have different references for pivot points](imgs/box-collider-comparison.png)

 _Notice how the right sprite doesn't respect the 2D box collider since its pivot has a different reference position._

-This will highly depend on how you're setting collision in your project, but using a consistent position for your pivot will definetely help.
+This will highly depend on how you're setting collision in your project, but using a consistent position for your pivot will definitely help.

 ### Sprite X flip

-Be aware that the choosen pivot will also be important when flipping the sprite.
+Be aware that the chosen pivot will also be important when flipping the sprite.
 If your game has no flipping animation and the pivot is far from the character's core, this might happen:

 ![animation of Erika flipping in the X axis with a pivot in her hand](imgs/x-flipping.gif)